Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Conflict Resolution Techniques

-When co-parenting with someone who has hurt you, conflict resolution techniques are essential to maintaining a healthy and positive relationship with your children.
+Conflict resolution techniques are essential to maintaining a healthy and positive relationship with your children when co-parenting with someone who has hurt you.

-It’s important to establish clear boundaries and expectations upfront, but also recognize that there will be inevitable give-and-take in any co-parenting situation.
+It’s important to establish clear boundaries and expectations upfront and recognize that there will be inevitable give-and-take in any co-parenting situation.

-By learning how to effectively resolve conflicts and work together despite past hurt, you can make co-parenting work with someone who hurt your kids.
+By learning how to resolve conflicts and work together despite past hurt effectively, you can make co-parenting work with someone who hurt your kids.

 Effective Communication Tips For Co-Parenting With A Challenging Ex